If you have a business website, then you might have interested in website traffic, generating leads, and driving sales

 How would the search engine bots find the most relevant contents to the searcher’s query?

-Here, the SEO (Search Engine Optimization) comes in practice.
+Here, the SEO (Search Engine Optimization) comes into practice.
 Optimizing the web pages in such way that search engine spiders can easily crawl your content and make them available in SERP (Search Engine Result Page) for a particular keyword.
 This process of acquiring the prominent position in search results is also called as ranking.

 To get such high ranking or the place on the first page of search results, you should focus on optimizing your website.
-More than 90% people only visit the first page of search engines; you can easily find how important the SEO is.
+More than 90% of people only visit the first page of search engines; you can easily find how important the SEO is.

 It means improving SEO can bring you a better position in search, and more people find your website to click on so that you will get maximum organic traffic.

 Now, most of the people may think about how to optimize the web pages for search engines to improve ranking and thus traffic.

 There are many SEO guides, but most of them are in technical language, and you can’t digest them easily.
 Fortunately, you have landed here, and I’m sure that you will get the many SEO tricks to optimize your pages for better ranking.

 See, there are more than 200 major factors affecting SEO, but you need not focusing on all of them.
 Even small tweaks can bring a considerable change in your ranking.

 These SEO factors are mainly CTR, keywords, UX, design, security, system and content optimization, etc.

-Moreover, SEO has categorized into two sections called as On-Pages SEO and Off-Page SEO.
+Moreover, SEO has categorized into two sections called On-Pages SEO and Off-Page SEO.

 It deals with optimizing the web pages, and most of the factors affecting On-Pages SEO are very easy to understand and cure.
 Right from visibility to search engines to the site security, nothing is very technical except a few instances where you need coding skills and in-depth knowledge of the system.